tommoor/docs/docs/features.md

 title: Features
 ---
 For complex development reasons they have been included in the [base packages](packages.html) and also they are the basic features of a social platform.
+Each plugin installed can add new functionality to the platform then refer to the plugin's documentation to learn more.

 ## Internationalization
 It can be extended to others languages through the package: [keplerjs:i18n](https://github.com/Keplerjs/Kepler/tree/master/packages/keplerjs-i18n)